 - 2006 Honda Rebel 250 – $1,880

-- Suzuki GS500F – $2,175
+- 2008 Suzuki GS500F – $2,175

-Of course a motorcycle and gear are useless without the proper training.
-I always recommend people get in person instruction on how to ride.
-There are courses offered by MSF, Harley Davidson, and STARS depending on where you live.
+Finally, a motorcycle and gear are both useless without proper training.
+I always recommend people get in-person instruction on how to ride.
+There are courses offered by MSF, Harley Davidson, and STARS (depending on where you live).
 Often those training courses cost between $100-200 and last a weekend.

 The skills you learn during a course, however, will last a lifetime—and set you up for a safe and healthy motorcycle career.
 What I learned about lane positioning and emergency braking in my MSF course has literally saved my life more than once.